Souvlaki (Greek Beef Kabobs) is the juiciest, most flavorful meat you ever tasted!

 You are welcome to make traditional Tzatziki if you wish and it will still be cool and refreshing, but for an extra delicious oomph, you are going to want to try this luscious Whipped Feta Tzatziki Dip.

-These Greek Steak Kabobs (Souvlaki) with Whipped Feta Tzatziki Dip are a stand-alone meal or I like to serve with warm pita bread, brown rice and grapes for a dazzling Mediterranean feast.
+These Greek Steak Kabobs (Souvlaki) with Whipped Feta Tzatziki Dip are a stand-alone meal or I like to serve with warm pita bread, fried potatoes (French fries) lemon rice, Greek Pasta Salad, hummus, fattoush as well as fruit such as grapes or a big fruit salad for a dazzling Mediterranean feast.

-Now gather your family around and dig in for some heaven-on-earth!
+Now gather your family around and dig in for some souvlaki AKA heaven-on-earth!

 Looking for more Greek recipes?

 Pin it to your STEAK, GRILL, or DINNER Board to SAVE for later!

 Find me on Pinterest for more great recipes!
 I am always pinning :)!